cyberboy666/recurBOY/workshop_prep.md

 some tech things to confirm:

 - try getting the [1.8" display] running -> python first - maybe think about directly in of if time permits?
-- reading button presses, direct and from matrix -> python first -> will then extend this to of
+- reading button presses, direct and from matrix -> working with [pad4pi] package -> will then extend this to of

 [raspberry pi zero]: https://www.berrybase.de/raspberry-pi-zero-v1.3
 [smaller screen (1.8"?)]: https://www.aliexpress.com/item/32996979276.html